Slynova-Org/symfony-encore/README.md

 $ node ace invoke @slynova/symfony-encore
 ```

-Doing so will install `@symfony/webpack-encore` directly in your application and create a boilerplate configuration.
+Doing so will install `@symfony/webpack-encore` directly in your application, create a boilerplate configuration and setup few scripts in your `package.json` to build your assets.

 ## How to Use